unicode-org/message-format-wg/experiments/stasm/spec/syntax.md

         one [You have one notification.]
         other [You have {$count} notification.]

-A message with a single selector which is an invocation of a custom function named `platform`, formatted on a single line:
+A message with a single selector which is an invocation of a custom function `getCurrent("platform")`, formatted on a single line:

-    {platform}? windows [Settings] _ [Preferences]
+    {platform getCurrent}? windows [Settings] _ [Preferences]

 A message with a single selector and a custom `hasCase` function which allows the message to query for presence of grammatical cases required for each variant: